speisekammer/rn-ios-render-bug/README.md

 This is an example [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
-This is used to track down unexpected behaviour in React rendering / caching.
+This is used to track down unexpected behaviour in React rendering / caching for **iOS**.

+## Update: This task can only be solved using iOS, because the bug only is reproducible there.

 # Getting Started